thejoshyee/weather-app/README.md

 # Weather App (React) - The Odin Project

 ## About
-A project using the open weather API to get weather data from the city of your interest.
+A project using the open weather API and the Unsplash API.
+When users type in a city name, the open weather API will show the current weather of that city and the unsplash API will show an image related to that city in the background along with the name of the person who took the photo.

 ## Learning
 - React
+    - State
+    - Conditional Rendering
+- APIs
+- Fetch

 ## Preview